yahoo/react-stickynode/README.md

 - `enableTransforms {Boolean}` - Enable the use of CSS3 transforms (true by default).
 - `activeClass {String}` - Class name to be applied to the element when the sticky state is active (`active` by default).
 - `onStateChange {Function}` - Callback for when the sticky state changes.
 See below.
+- `shouldFreeze {Function}` - Callback to indicate when the sticky plugin should freeze position and ignore scroll/resize events.
+See below.

 ### Handling State Change